TankChirag-1212/TankChirag-1212/README.md

 <p align="left"></p>

-- 🌱 I’m currently learning **Back-end Developing**
+- 🌱 I’m currently learning **DevOps Trainee**

-- 📫 How to reach me **tankchirag17@gmail.com**
+- 📫 How to reach me **work.tankchirag@gmail.com**

-- ⚡ Fun fact **I'm Lazzy Guy!!!**
+- ⚡ Fun fact **I'm OnePiece Fan!!!**

 <h3 align="left">About me:</h3>
 <p margin top="100">
-1. An enthusiastic fresher with self-motivated and reliable skills, pursuing third year of Bachelors of engineering degree in Computer Engineering.<br>
+1. An enthusiastic fresher with self-motivated and reliable skills, completed Bachelors of engineering degree in Computer Engineering.<br>
-2. Eager to learn new technologies and develop new skills.<br>
+2. Always ready to learn new technologies and develop new skills.<br>
 3. Skill of Understanding the Algorithms.<br>
 4. I can work as both individual as well as in group.
 </p>